nephio-experimental/tko/USAGE.md

     tko dashboard

-This dashboard is both keyboard and mouse friendly.
-Use arrow keys, page-up/page-down/home/end, tab, and escape key to navigate.
-To quit press Q at the menu or click the Quit button.
-Also: pressing escape at the menu or CTRL-C at any time.
+This dashboard is both keyboard and mouse friendly (for terminals that support mouse input).
+Use tab, escape (or right mouse click), arrow keys (or mouse scroll wheel), and page-up/page-down/home/end to navigate.
+To quit press Q or escape at the menu or click the Quit button.
+You can also quit by pressing CTRL-C at any time.

 The dashboard provides live views of all deployments, sites, templates, and plugins.
-You can press enter or double click on individual cells to view more details, such as the full KRM package.
-Here you can scroll with the keyboard or the mouse wheel.
-The escape key or right mouse click will exit the details view.
+You can press enter or double click on individual table cells to view more details, such as the full KRM package.
+Exit the detail view via escape or right mouse click.

 ### Web dashboard

-The same dashboard is available over the web:
+A similar dashboard is available over the web.
+Note that though the TUI uses gRPC, the web GUI uses HTTP.
+This is because gRPC client support in web browsers is currently too limited.

 * For a native install, browse to: [http://localhost:50051](http://localhost:50051)
 * For a Vagrant install: [http://localhost:60051](http://localhost:60051)
-* For a Kubernetes Kind cluser install: [http://localhost:30051](http://localhost:30051)
+* For a Kubernetes Kind cluster install: [http://localhost:30051](http://localhost:30051)

-### Working with entities
+### Examining entities

-You can list, get, create, and delete all entities using the CLI.
-There's help for all
+You can list and get all entities using the `tko` CLI.
+There's help for all commands, for
-commands:
+example:

     tko deployment list --help